If you haven't already joined the fan club, you are just about to...

 The IT GALZ podcast is a dose of cultural commentary with girl talk and guarantees a feel-good, funny illusion of having coffee, cocktails (or cans) with your best friends from the relaxed setting of chilling with your headphones in.

-Their no BS, authentic Irish girl show has experienced enormous success, having just performed at Electric Picnic last weekend.
+Their no BS, authentic Irish girl show has experienced enormous success, having performed to a sold-out show at Electric Picnic earlier this year.
 IT GALZ has attracted an obsessed audience sparked by resonating with Jenny, Lindsay and their content on so many levels.

 Success in the digital age has become increasingly difficult with an oversaturated and repetitive market.
 Inspired by the success of their business and personal brands we touched base with the IT GALZ to discuss their success journey through the use of social media.